ian-bates-it/Create-CNAME-and-A-Records-On-Domain-Controller/README.md

 # Create CNAME and A-Records On A Windows 2022 Server Domain Controller

 - This chapter will make use of the Active Directory infrastructure we created in the [Active Directory Home Lab at this link](https://github.com/ian-bates-it/ian-bates-it/blob/main/README.md#active-directory-home-lab).
+  - We'll need Active Directory running on a virtual machine.
+In this case, on a Windows Server 2022 Datacenter Azure edition virtual machine acting as the Domain Controller.
+  - We'll need a client machine joined to the domain.
+In this case, a Windows 10 Pro (21H2) virtual machine acting as the client machine.

+- Active Directory Domain Services requires a DNS server to be installed on the network.
+We installed the DNS Server when we [installed Active Directory and turned a Windows 2022 Server VM into a Domain Controller in Chapter 3 of the Active Directory Home Lab series which you can see at this link.](https://github.com/ian-bates-it/Install-Active-Directory-on-Windows-2022-Server?tab=readme-ov-file#active-directory-domain-services)

 - The order of operations for a ping request is
   1. Check the local DNS Cache.
 (Fastest)